demin-dmitriy/operator-implies-cpp/README.md

 # Issues

 Operator `implies` is implemented as a macro.
-Internally it abuses operators `||` and `?:`.
-It works perfectly in almost all situations conceivable, except signle case where it is the left argument of the ternary operator `?:`.
+Internally, it abuses operators `||` and `?:`.
+It works perfectly in almost all situations conceivable, except single case where it is the left argument of the ternary operator `?:`.

 ```cpp
 (a implies b) ? "true case" : "false case" // parentheses are required here